thaibault/weboptimizer/readme.md

 --------

-The main goal of This plugin is providing an generic module bundler and workflow for all you development use cases in any project related to the web or node.
+The main goal of This plugin is providing an generic module bundler and workflow for all your development use cases in any project related to the web or node.
 All native web types like html, css and JavaScript are supported natively in their latest language specification through preconfigured transpiler.

 Content
 -------